DaBlick/Hierarchical-Observer-Pattern/README.md

         contactsList.addContact(contact3);
         contactsList.addContact(contact4);

-To test the remove capabilities, let's take `contact3` off of the list.
+To test the remove capabilities, let's remove `contact3`.

         contactsList.removeContact(contact3);

-Now that the contacts have been added to the list and we removed one of them, the assert code is tested.
+Now, the assert code is tested.
 This assertion tests both the number of updates and the size of the lists.

         int testAppAUpdateCount = appA.getUpdateCount();
         int testAppBUpdateCount = appB.getUpdateCount();